 Initial supply is being provided to these developments through two extended 11 kV feeders from Woden Zone Substation and one extended 11 kV feeder from Civic Zone Substation.
-The first stage of Whitlam commenced construction in 2019.
+The first stage of Whitlam commenced construction in 2019 with the first houses energised in 2021.
 Initial supply to Whitlam will be provided by the Black Mountain feeder from Civic Zone Substation.

+Throughout 2020 and 2021 there were some delays to the anticipated land release in Whitlam, however there was a significant acceleration of construction in Denman Prospect, shifting the anticipated constraint further west.
 In the short term there is a rapidly approaching constraint in the 11 kV distribution network.
-Peak demand is forecast to exceed the combined thermal capacity of the existing 11 kV feeders supplying the area by the summer of 2021/22.
+Peak demand is forecast to exceed the combined thermal capacity of the existing 11 kV feeders supplying the area by Winter of 2022.
 Over the longer term, the load in the Molonglo Valley will be sufficient to fully utilise a large zone substation with multiple transformers.
+This proposed Zone Substation is known as the Molonglo Zone Substation.